Timely Tips – September 2021

 The minimum recommended grazing height for cool-season grasses, such as tall fescue, is 4” during the growing season.
 I don’t like to see it taken below 2” in the winter.

 Bale Grazing.
 There are many different ways to do bale grazing.
 It’s important to place the bales in the field when the soil is dry or frozen and place the bales strategically to accomplish the desired nutrient distribution.
-The cows will cycle 80 to 90 percent of the hay back onto the pasture as nutrients therefore, if you want to increase fertility, you may want to place the rolls as close together as 30’ apart, which is equivalent to 24 tons of hay biomass/ac.
-If you are looking to maintain fertility, place the rolls approximately 80’ apart which equals about 3.5 tons of hay/ac.
+The cows will cycle 80 to 90 percent of the hay back onto the pasture as nutrients; therefore, if you want to increase fertility, you may want to place the rolls as close together as 30’ apart, which is equivalent to 24 tons of hay biomass/ac.
+If you are looking to maintain fertility, place the rolls approximately 80’ apart, which equals about 3.5 tons of hay/ac.

-Ideally, stockpiled grass would be available along with hay which would be rationed with a temporary wire fence like polywire.
+Ideally, stockpiled grass would be available along with hay, which would be rationed with a temporary wire fence like polywire.
 You would paddock off an estimated amount of hay needed for 3 days or less.
 Example: 30 cows weighing 1200 pounds x 0.03 (percent of body wt. consumed per day) x 3 days = 3240 pounds.
 So, provide them access to 3 rolls.
 If the available grass is substantial, reduce the quantity of hay accordingly.
 Good grass is typically about 300 lb/acre inch.
 However, only approximately 50% is consumed.
 Example: 8” grass x 300 lb/ac.
 In. x 0.50 (grazing efficiency) = 1200 lb, so reduce hay feeding by about one roll/day for every acre of grazing when available grass is substantial.

-Hay can be placed behind a high hot wire providing calves or other stock the ability to forward-graze to more or better hay.
+Hay can be placed behind a high hot wire, providing calves or other stock the ability to forward-graze to more or better hay.

 The biggest advantage to bale grazing is labor savings over unrolling hay.

 Unrolling hay.
-I like this method best but to do it right, it’s labor-intensive.
+I like this method best, but to do it right, it’s labor-intensive.
 It really should be done once or twice a day, unrolling half of the animals’ needs in the morning and the other half in the afternoon to simulate grazing.
 They need to clean up most of the hay before feeding again.
-All hay isn’t equal so don’t make them clean up junk hay.
+All hay isn’t equal, so don’t make them clean up junk hay.

-One big advantage to unrolling hay is that all animals are on a more equal playing field, everyone having more access to hay.
-Hay rings can limit access and animals at the bottom of the pecking order, like young calves and sheep, won’t have equal access to the hay in a ring.
+One big advantage to unrolling hay is that all animals are on a more equal playing field, with everyone having more access to hay.
+Hay rings can limit access, and animals at the bottom of the pecking order, like young calves and sheep, won’t have equal access to the hay in a ring.
 Unrolling hay has great strategic manure placement.

 Feeding in rings versus not using rings.
-This may be controversial but there’s no doubt that although rings will conserve hay, the mud-out is much worse with a ring than without it.
-My experience is if you have enough stock to clean up the hay in a day or less the hay waste is minimal but if the hay is there for multiple days a ring is going to be your best bet.
+This may be controversial, but there’s no doubt that although rings will conserve hay, the mud-out is much worse with a ring than without it.
+My experience is if you have enough stock to clean up the hay in a day or less, the hay waste is minimal, but if the hay is there for multiple days, a ring is going to be your best bet.

 Remember, grazing is half the cost of hay.
-If you feed 3- 1000 lb rolls a day and hay cost is $40/roll, every day you graze instead of feeding hay will save you $120 since the nutrients (N-P-K) in those three rolls are worth about $60.
+If you feed 3- 1000 lb rolls a day, and hay cost is $40/roll, every day you graze instead of feeding hay will save you $120 since the nutrients (N-P-K) in those three rolls are worth about $60.

 Wishing you the best, if you have questions, concerns, or rebuttals about anything I have presented respond to me at gregbrann5@gmail.com.
 There are many ways to accomplish regenerative grazing.